Shikaga/PitchBlackAnalysis/index.md

 And I think that discovering that your Husband is was a drug addict is just so much more potent.
 Johns would have had to completely rethink their relationship.
 All those little things would suddenly start to make sense, as they always do.
 Ultimately it would make no difference, he would love him just as much.

 finally, it would mean that the actor wouldn't look way to young to be Johns father.
-Ten years has passed since the events of Pitch Black.
+Ten years have passed since the events of Pitch Black.
 Taking that into account, Both Johns are about the same age, so I can only suppose that Johns Sr has had some serious work done.
 Perhaps he exchanged twenty menthol kools for a surgical face lift.